peter-han/code-challenge-reece/README.md

       Book" may not unique. (to avoid such duplication, need to implement centralize lock (i.e database level), but might impact performance)
 - Dependencies security check is missing
+- Enable `RequestLoggingFilter`, only for demo API access log, not in prod.

 ## Deliverables